Dornbracht: History

 Dornbracht was founded in 1950 by Aloys F. Dornbracht (1893-1983) together with his son Helmut in Iserlohn.
 They invented the extendable spout, which was designed for use in large kitchens and allowed for the water to be directed above the stove towards the pots.

 Dornbracht initially manufactured standard fittings for bathrooms under the Adia brand (Aloys Dornbracht Iserlohn Armaturen), but by the end of the 1960s the company had already launched the first fitting in the high-price segment with the development of the Edition 2000, which led to the Dornbracht brand specializing in high-quality design fittings in 1977.

 In the 1980s, the Adia standard segment was abandoned and the company continued under the brand Dornbracht.
 In 1991, Helmut Dornbracht's sons Matthias and Andreas took over the management of the company.

 In 2009, a major fire at an adjacent chemical plant caused damage to the Dornbracht factory accumulating to €140 million, which forced production to come to a standstill for several months and was followed by sales plummeting by 40 percent in that year.

-In 2010, the European Commission fined Dornbracht €12,517,671 for their part in a price-fixing cartel of 17 companies which, "coordinated the sales price for bathroom fixtures and fittings in Germany, Austria, Italy, Belgium, France and The Netherlands" between 1992 and 2004.
+In 2010, the European Commission fined Dornbracht €12,517,671 for their part in a price-fixing cartel of 17 companies which, "coordinated the sales price for bathroom fixtures and fittings in Germany, Austria, Italy, Belgium, France and the Netherlands" between 1992 and 2004.

 In 2020, Dornbracht was transformed from a GmbH & Co.
 KG into Dornbracht AG & Co.
 KG.
 As part of this transformation, the majority shares were acquired by the Knauf entrepreneur family in Dortmund and a new management team was established.

 At the end of 2024, the managing company Dornbracht Management AG was converted into a limited liability company.
 This also changes the legal form of the general partner and the name of the central operating company from Dornbracht AG & Co.
 KG to Dornbracht GmbH & Co.
 KG.
 Dornbracht thus continues to be a limited partnership.
-Managing Director is Caroline Schmitt.
+Managing Directors are Caroline Schmitt and Natalia Castellucci de Kolb.

 Company Structure

-Dornbracht develops and manufactures products at its production site in Iserlohn, southern Westphalia, and operates 15 sales offices worldwide.
+Dornbracht develops and manufactures products at its production site in Iserlohn, Southern Westphalia, and operates 15 sales offices worldwide.
 According to the company, 98% of the production material is purchased from the European market, 78% of which comes from the German market.
 Alape GmbH in Goslar, manufacturer of washbasins and washstands made of glazed steel, was a subsidiary of Dornbracht AG & Co.
 KG.
 Dornbracht was a licensee of Villeroy & Boch from 2001 until 2023.

 Products

 Dornbracht manufactures bathroom fittings, spa applications and kitchen fittings.
-The bathroom products fittings for washbasins, bathtubs, showers, WCs and bidets.
+The bathroom products include fittings for washbasins, bathtubs, showers, WCs and bidets.
 The spa applications contain mostly showers and range from designer and rain showers to those with wellness applications.
 For the kitchen, Dornbracht offers kitchen fittings and kitchen sinks.
 The range includes pull-out, swivel and shower functions, among others.